 Specifies the TCP port or local Unix domain socket file extension on which the server is listening for connections.

 Never issue a password prompt.
 If the server requires

 password authentication and a password is not available

 will fail.
 This option can be useful in batch jobs and

 scripts where no user is present to enter a password.

 Force clusterdb to prompt for a password before connecting to a database.

-other databases should be clustered.
-If not specified, the
+discover what other databases should be clustered.
+If not

 Default connection parameters